What Headhunters Look For in LinkedIn Profiles

 - Ways to reach you: shared phone, email, social links with 1st connections

-- Summary that includes corporate biography and specialties
+- A summary that includes corporate biography and specialties

 - Up-to-date title, employer, and location.